-You are responsible for completing the following deliverables this semester.
+I want you to know that you are responsible for completing the following deliverables this semester.

-- A thoughtful, substantive and well-reasoned summary/response to the blog post you have chosen – approximately 350 words per comment; and
+- A thoughtful, substantive, and well-reasoned summary/response to the blog post you have chosen – approximately 350 words per comment and

-- Evidence in your blog comments in that you have read and are specifically and thoughtfully responding to the points raised by the author and/or if responding to someone’s prior comments on a post.
+- Evidence in your blog comments in that you have read and are specifically and thoughtfully responding to the points raised by the author and/or responding to someone’s prior comments on a post.

 Topic | Issue Discussions